 To report your child’s absence and the reason, call the school before the start of class on the day of the absence.
+Attendance is taken for all students daily.

+If your child is unable to attend school, please call your school attendance line to report the absence and the reason, before the start of the school day.
+Please ensure you call even if your child is missing only part of the day (for example, to attend a doctor’s appointment).
 Please call each day your child is absent.

-If your child is unable to participate, please call your school attendance line to report the absence and the reason, before the start of the school day.
-Please ensure you call even if your child is missing only part of the day (for example, to attend a doctor’s appointment).
-If your student is sick, but still able to participate in remote learning, we ask that you contact the nurses office to report the student’s illness.
+Students who are absent will not be allowed to attend or participate in after-school activities on the day of their absence.
 If your child misses more than six days in a trimester, a note from the doctor can be required before the absence is excused.
 If notes from the doctor are not received, your child could be considered truant.
 Please restrict vacations and other nonessential absences to days when school is not in session.

 Early Release Days

 District 54 releases children early for staff development every Wednesday, beginning the first week of school.
 By dismissing students 30 minutes early on Wednesdays and having staff members continue working for an extra hour, 90 minutes a week can be devoted to enhancing instructional practices.
 In addition, students will not have school in the afternoons on September 20 and November 8, 2023; and February 16 and May 22, 2024, so that staff can participate in in-service meetings.
 Early childhood classes do not meet on half days.

 Home and Hospital Instruction